FeralFlows/wild-etal_2021_earthsfuture/README.md

   * Replace gcam-core_LAC_v02_5Nov2019/exe/configuration_LAC.xml with ArgentinaNexus/DataFiles/GCAM/configuration_LAC.xml in the cloned ArgentinaNexus repository
   * Replace gcam-core_LAC_v02_5Nov2019/exe/batch_LAC.xml with ArgentinaNexus/DataFiles/GCAM/batch_LAC.xml
   * Upzip downloaded GCAM input data 'input.zip' and use it to replace the entire 'input' folder under gcam-core_LAC_v02_5Nov2019/
-  * (Optional) XML files within folders 'Ag', 'Hydro' and 'Water' under directory gcam-core_LAC_v02_5Nov2019/input/idb/impacts are reproduceable.
+  * (Optional) XML files within folders 'Ag', 'Hydro', and 'Water' under directory gcam-core_LAC_v02_5Nov2019/input/idb/impacts are reproduceable.
 Follow steps for Xanthos model run, post-process Xanthos outputs, and post-process ISIMIP outputs in [Reproduce My Experiment](#reproduce-my-experiment) section.

 **Notes:* GCAM v5.1.3-LAC is a modified version from GCAM-Core-v5.1.3 for the study in Latin America and the Caribbean (LAC) Region.
 A 64-bit Java is required to run GCAM.
 We recommend the open source version of Java ([OpenJDK](http://openjdk.java.net/)).
 More details on GCAM installation, setting up, and trouble shooting, please refer to [GCAM Documentation](https://github.com/JGCRI/gcam-core).